patrickenfuego/FFEncoder/README.md

 FFEncoder is a simple script that allows you to pass dynamic parameters to ffmpeg without needing to modify things manually for each run.

 FFEncoder will auto-crop your video, and works similarly to programs like Handbrake.
-I found myself using Handbrake a lot for its auto-cropping magic, and decided to find a way to automate it in ffmpeg.
 The script uses ffmpeg's `cropdetect` argument to analyze 3 separate 8 minute segments of the source simultaneously.
-The collected output of each instance is then saved to a crop file which is used to determine the cropping width and height.
+The collected output of each instance is then saved to a crop file which is used to determine the cropping width and height for encoding.

 FFEncoder will also automatically fetch and fill HDR metadata before encoding begins.
 This includes: